What do you mean by Police Staff?

 How do I write a successful application form?

 Any role that you apply for within West Midlands Police will identify the essential skills, experience and knowledge that is required in a role profile or advert.
-The decision to invite you to an assessment centre or interview will be based on the information you provide in the application form alone.
-It is very important to give good specific examples which evidence you have the skills and experience we are looking for.
+The decision to invite you to complete an online assessment or attend an interview will be based on the information you provide in the application form alone.
+It is very important to give good specific examples that evidence you have the skills, experience and behaviour we are looking for.

 If I am shortlisted what happens next?

-If you are shortlisted you will receive an email confirming the next stage of the recruitment process which is normally an assessment centre.
-The assessment centre will test some basic skills that are required for the role you applying for.
-There is no preparation for an assessment centre and you will be given full details at the time.
+If you are shortlisted you will receive an email confirming the next stage of the recruitment process which is normally an online assessment.
+The online assessment will test skills that are required for the role you applying for; there is no preparation required and you will be given full details at the time.

 What do we look for at the interview?